 What should I feed my Amazon parrot?

 Providing a good diet isn’t just a suggestion when it comes to your Amazon parrot.
 This bird’s inclination toward obesity means that feeding your parrot properly is a duty.
 What do Amazon parrots eat as part of a balanced diet?
-An Amazon parrot should be provided with a high-quality bird mix that is designed for parrot-sized birds.
-In addition, fresh foods should be used to supplement a parrot’s diet.
+An Amazon parrot should provide a high-quality bird mix that designs for parrot-sized birds.
+Besides, fresh foods should use to supplement a parrot’s diet.
 Fruits and leafy greens serve as perfect treats for Amazon parrots.

 The problem with all-seed diets